thoughtbot/write-yourself-a-roguelike/02 - Creating a character.md

 ## Part 2 - Creating a Character
 ### Chapter 5 - The Title Screen

-To begin our journey we'll first need to learn how to use the `curses` gem.
-If you haven't already, begin by installing the gem via:
+To begin our journey, we'll first need to learn how to use the `curses` gem.
+If you haven't already, install the `curses` gem via:

     gem install curses

-Once that finishes installing, we'll continue by first examining the NetHack title screen because we'll want our title screen to mimic it.
+Once that finishes installing, we'll continue by examining the NetHack title screen.
+We'll want our title screen to mimic it.

 ![character selection](images/character.png?raw=true =600x)

-Let's start our game by first writing the simplest curses example we can come up with.
-We'll initialize curses, read a single character, and quit.
-To do that, create a file named `main.rb` and add the following:
+Let's start our game by writing the simplest curses example we can come up with.
+The program will initialize curses, read a single character, and then quit.
+To do this, create a file named `main.rb` and add the following:

     require "curses" # require the curses gem include Curses   # mixin curses